gvuolo/demo/README.md

 - Learning GitHub

-1. I learn how to push modification to GitHub
+1. I learn how to push modification to GitHub.